-Changes in atmospheric δ^{13} C, alteration in vegetation distribution and productivity, all lead to changes of δ^{13} C in the terrestrial carbon storage.
+[37] Changes in atmospheric δ^{13} C, alteration in vegetation distribution and productivity, all lead to changes of δ^{13} C in the terrestrial carbon storage.
 Replacement of C3 plants with C4 plants and vice versa are especially noticeable in the Sahara/Sahel region.
 In the Sahel, ca. 20% of C4 grasses are replaced by C3 trees.
 In Sahara, C4 grasses make up 25% of the vegetation cover.
-On a global scale, changes in distribution of C3-C4 plants lead to a slight decrease of terrestrial 13C by 0.05°/{oo}.
-However, because of an increase in atmospheric δ^{13} C by 0.1°/{oo} in the simulation, the overall effect is an increase in terrestrial ^{13}C by $0.05^{\circ}/{\circ\circ}$.
+On a global scale, changes in distribution of C3-C4 plants lead to a slight decrease of terrestrial 13C by 0.05‰.
+However, because of an increase in atmospheric δ^{13} C by 0.1‰ in the simulation, the overall effect is an increase in terrestrial 13C by 0.05‰.

 3.1.3.
+Changes in Oceanic Biogeochemistry

-Changes in oceanic biogeochemistry.
-Alterations in the distribution of biogeochemical tracers in the ocean follow changes in physical fields (oceanic circulation, temperature) as well as changes in the atmospheric CO2.
-In response to warmer SSTs in the North Atlantic, global oceanic NPP increases by 0.5 PgC/yr and new production increases by 0.1 PgC/yr.
+[38] Alterations in the distribution of biogeochemical tracers in the ocean follow changes in physical fields (oceanic circulation, temperature) as well as changes in the atmospheric CO2.
+In response to warmer SSTs in the North Atlantic, global oceanic NPP increases by 0.5 PgC yr-1 and new production increases by 0.1 PgC yr-1.
 Simulated changes in the alkalinity and phosphate distributions are insignificant.
-In response to the prescribed increase in atmospheric δ^{13} C by 0.1°/00 the average oceanic δ^{13} C increases by the same value.
+In response to the prescribed increase in atmospheric δ^{13} C by 0.1‰ the average oceanic δ^{13} C increases by the same value.
 The total DIC storage in the ocean is 250 PgC lower than in (AOVC-0K) while changes in the DOC inventory are insignificant (increase of 2 PgC).

-The relative role of changes in climate and CO_2 for the ocean carbon cycle is explored in the sensitivity simulations AOVC-0K-co2 (CO2 only) and AOVC-8K-clm (climate only).
-In the AOVC-0K-co2 simulation, DIC decreases by 240 Pg (see Table 5) due to a lower atmospheric CO2 concentration.
+[39] The relative role of changes in climate and CO_2 for the ocean carbon cycle is explored in the sensitivity simulations AOVC-0K-co2 (CO2 only) and AOVC-8K-clm (climate only).
+In the AOVC-0K-co2 simulation, DIC decreases by 240 Pg (see Table 4) due to a lower atmospheric CO2 concentration.
 In the AOVC-8K-clm simulation, the oceanic DIC and DOC storages decrease by 10 Pg due to changes in SST and biogeochemical fields.
 Therefore, changes in the CO2 boundary conditions are more important for the oceanic carbon budget than the changes in the SST and biogeochemical fields.

+3.1.4.
+Initial Conditions for the Transient Simulation

-3.1.4.Initial conditions for the transient simulation.
-Summarizing the global carbon balance, there is 200 Pg carbon less in (AOVC-8K) relative to (AOVC-0K) due to changes in the oceanic, terrestrial and atmospheric carbon storages of -250, 90, and -40 Pg, respectively (see Table 6).
-If the biogeochemical fields from the AOVC-8K simulation were taken as initial conditions for the transient simulation from 8 kyr BP to pre-industrial, the initial deficit of 200 PgC would be transformed into too low carbon content of every compartment at the end of the simulation.
-With a sensitivity of the oceanic DIC storage to the atmospheric CO_2 of 240 Pg C per 20 ppmv (see Table 5, simulation AOVC-0K-co2), the final CO_2 concentration for the pre-industrial would be about 270 ppmv instead of 280 ppmv (neglecting carbonate compensation).
+[40] Summarizing the global carbon balance, there is 200 Pg carbon less in (AOVC-8K) relative to (AOVC-0K) due to changes in the oceanic, terrestrial and atmospheric carbon storages of -250, 90, and -40 Pg, respectively (see Table 5).
+If the biogeochemical fields from the AOVC-8K simulation were taken as initial conditions for the transient simulation from 8 kyr B.P. to preindustrial, the initial deficit of 200 PgC would be transformed into too low carbon content of every compartment at the end of the simulation.
+With a sensitivity of the oceanic DIC storage to the atmospheric CO2 of 240 Pg C per 20 ppmv (see Table 4, simulation AOVC-0K-co2), the final CO2 concentration for the preindustrial would be about 270 ppmv instead of 280 ppmv (neglecting carbonate compensation).